Olfactory Training for Loss of Smell

 The trial information does not specify whether you need to stop taking your current medications.
 It might be best to discuss this with the trial coordinators.

-Is olfactory training safe for humans?
+What prior data suggests that olfactory training is safe for humans?

 JA